Translation operator (quantum mechanics): Continuous translational symmetry

 On the other hand, perhaps $\hat{H}$ and $\hat T(\mathbf x)$ refer to just one particle.
 Then the translation operators $\hat T(\mathbf x)$ are exact symmetries only if the particle is alone in a vacuum.
-Correspondingly, the momentum of a single particle is not usually conserved (it changes when the particle bumps into other objects), but it is conserved if the particle is alone in a vacuum.
+Correspondingly, the momentum of a single particle is not usually conserved (it changes when the particle bumps into other objects or is otherwise deflected by the potential energy fields of the other particles), but it is conserved if the particle is alone in a vacuum.